Linear nested Artin approximation theorem for algebraic power series: Introduction

 \begin{thm} \cite{Ar68}\cite{An} Let $\k$ be a complete valued field and let $F(x,y)$ be a vector of convergent power series in two sets of variables $x$ and $y$.
 Assume given a formal power series solution $\wdh{y}(x)$ vanishing at $0$, Then, for any $c\in\N$, there exists a convergent power series solution $\wdt{y}(x)$, which coincides with $\wdh{y}(x)$ up to degree $c$, \end{thm}

 Then M. Artin (see \cite[p.7]{Ar71}) asked, whether or not, given a formal solution $\wdh y(x)=(\wdh y_1(x), \ldots,\wdh y_m(x))$ satisfying

-for some integers $\s_j\in \{1, \ldots,n\}$, there exists a convergent solution $\wdt y(x)$ as in Theorem 2.1 such that
+for some integers $\s_j\in \{1, \ldots,n\}$, there exists a convergent solution $\wdt y(x)$ as in Theorem 1.1 such that

-Shortly after, A. Gabrielov \cite{Ga} gave an example showing that the answer to the previous question is negative in general. \\ On the other hand since Theorem \ref{Ar} remains valid if we replace convergent power series by algebraic power series (cf. \cite{Ar69}) the question of M. Artin is also relevant in this context and it appears that in this case the question has a positive answer.
+Shortly after, A. Gabrielov \cite{Ga} gave an example showing that the answer to Artin's question is negative in general. \\ On the other hand since Theorem \ref{Ar} remains valid if we replace convergent power series by algebraic power series (cf. \cite{Ar69}) the question of M. Artin is also relevant in this context and in this case this question has a positive answer.
 Let us recall that a formal power series $f(x)\in\k\lb x_1, \ldots,x_n\rb$ is called \emph{algebraic} if it is algebraic over the ring of polynomials $\k[x_1,\ldots,x_n]$.
 The ring of algebraic power series is denoted by $\k\langle x_1,\ldots,x_n\rangle$.
 Indeed after A. Gabrielov gave a negative answer to Artin's question, D. Popescu showed that it has a positive answer in the case the ring of convergent power series is replaced by the ring of algebraic power series:

 \begin{thm} \cite{Po} Let $\k$ be a field and $F(x,y)$ be a vector of algebraic power series in two sets of variables $x$ and $y$.
 Assume given a formal power series solution $\wdh{y}(x)=(\wdh{y}_1(x), \ldots,\wdh y_m(x))$ vanishing at $0$,